Lob's website experience is not optimized for Internet Explorer.

 Why personalization matters in direct mail

-Personalized direct mail uses customer data to create messages tailored specifically for each recipient.
-Instead of sending the same generic postcard to everyone, you customize elements like names, offers, images, or content based on what you know about each person.
+Personalized direct mail uses customer data to create messages that feel specific to each recipient.
+Instead of sending one postcard to everyone, you tailor names, offers, images, and copy based on what you know about that person.

 Key benefits of personalized direct mail

-• Better engagement: Recipients spend more time reading mail that feels relevant to their situation
+• Better engagement and recall: People spend more time with mail that reflects their situation.

-• Personalized direct mail achieves a 6.5% response rate compared to 2% for non-personalized mail
+• Personalized direct mail outperforms non-personalized mail on response.

-• 84% of consumers say they're more likely to engage with personalized communications
+• Most consumers say they are more likely to engage with communications that feel tailored to them.

-• Direct mail advertising response rates average 4.4% overall, significantly higher than email's 0.12%
+• Direct mail response rates are often higher than many digital-only channels.

 How to measure direct mail effectiveness